GhostFire90/TeachingC/Ideas/Pointers.md

 ```c
 int* i;
 ```
 that basically means "i is an address that *points* to where an integer lives"

+## What can we do with this?